thomasneirynck/chopchop.js/README.md

 ###?fps=show###

-Applications using the animationFrame module to request animation frames, can display a frame-rate graph by adding fps=show as a query parameter.
-This is useful for debugging.
+When you use the animationFrame module to request animation frames, you can display a frame-rate line chart by adding fps=show as a query parameter.
+This can be useful for debugging.

     http://my.domain.com/some/app?fps=show